dfinity/agent-js/docs/src/content/docs/upgrading.md

 # How to upgrade to @icp-sdk/core

+The new `@icp-sdk/core` package is made up of multiple submodules, each of which contains the functionality of the old `@dfinity/...` package.

+Tree-shaking is supported, so you can only import the submodules you need.

 ## Automatic

 We provide a CLI tool to automatically upgrade your code to use the new package.